SupaFuzz/noice2/docs/noiceCoreValue.md

 // revert last change
 coreValue.undo().then((val) => {
-    // val will have the current value (which is by the time you're in this block, the previous value)
+    // val will have the current value (which is by the time you're in this block, the previous value) }).catch((error) =>{
-    // note this only works if undoable: true }).catch((error) =>{
     // fill fire if valueChangeCallback rejected
 })